JustWhit3/osmanip/doc/Code structure.md

 - `void resetTime()`: to reset CPU time count.
 - `void resetBrackets()`: to reset brackets style.
 - `void resetColor()`: to reset progress bar color.
+- `void resetRemainingTime()`: to reset the time start, before showing the time-remaining info of the bar (this helps getting a more precise value of the time-remaining info at each iteration).

 > **NOTE**: progress bar class fully supports all the positive, negative and null *int* variables. *double* and *floats* are supported too even if they don't optimally work for the moment, in the sense that a few precision in lost when using them into loops.